kyleshin/kyleshin.github.io/_posts/2018-06-05-github-pages-custom-domain-name.md

 to www.kyleshin.info.
 This process is relatively straight forward.
 I'll detail the steps below.

-#### 1: Obtain the domain name.
+## 1: Obtain the domain name.
 First step is to purchase and register the domain name you want.
 I used [Google Domain](https://domains.google/) to purchase and register kyleshin.info.

-#### 2: Add a CNAME file to your GitHub repository
+## 2: Add a CNAME file to your GitHub repository
-Go to <Your_User_Name>.github.io repository (or the appropriate project repository).
+Go to Your_User_Name.github.io repository (or the appropriate project repository).
-Under the settings section, enter your custom domain name into the Custom domain field, and press save.
+Under the settings tab, enter your custom domain name into the Custom domain field, and press save.

 ![custom domain in settings](/images/blog/2018-06-05/custom_domain_settings.png)

 Upon pressing save, GitHub would create a CNAME file in your repository for you.
 Only the domain you entered in the field would appear in the CNAME file.
-So if you need to add another domain (such as apex domain and www sub domain), you would need to modify the CNAME file.
+So if you need to add another domain (such as apex domain), you would need to modify the CNAME file.

 ![CNAME](/images/blog/2018-06-05/cname.png)